 Chefs tip

-Because there are delicious spices in the sausages, I like to cook them first in the same pan which gives extra flavor to the sauce.
+Because Italian sausages are already packed with flavor, I like to brown them first in the same pan.
+This adds extra depth and richness to the sauce.

 Italian Sausage and Bean Casserole